How Liquidation can help

 A Liquidation occurs when a limited Company ceases to trade and its assets are released to pay its creditors with any surplus being paid to its shareholders.
-There are three types of Liquidation:
+There are three ways to Liquidate a company:

 This is where the Company is able to pay all its debts and there is going to be a return to shareholders on their capital.
 The shareholders pass a Resolution to wind up the Company and appoint a Liquidator.

 This is where the Company is unable to pay all its debts in full.
 The shareholders pass the Resolution to wind up the Company and appoint a Liquidator.
 There then has to be a process whereby creditors approve the appointment of the liquidator.
 This is done by either deemed consent or through a virtual meeting.
 Physical meetings are only held if the requisite number of creditors request one, for instance, if they wish to change the liquidator.

 This is where an application, or Petition, is made to the Court for a Company to be wound up.
-This is usually done by a creditor who has not been paid but can be instigated by various Crown authorities where there is serious concerns about how the Company is operating.
+This is usually done by a creditor who has not been paid but can be instigated by various Crown authorities where there are serious concerns about how the Company is operating.
 In the first instance the Official Receiver becomes Liquidator of the Company although he may convene a meeting of creditors for them to appoint someone of their choosing.

 How do you know which type of Liquidation is the most appropriate for your business?
 Your Company is insolvent if it cannot pay its debts as and when they fall due (“the commercial test”).
-A Company is also insolvent if the Company’s balance sheet shows that its liabilities exceeds its assets (“the balance sheet test”).
-If either of these tests apply then the type of Company Liquidation you would need to be considering is a Creditors’ Voluntary Liquidation.
+A Company is also insolvent if the Company’s balance sheet shows that its liabilities exceed its assets (“the balance sheet test”).
+If either of these tests apply then the method of liquidating your company you’d need to be considering is a Creditors’ Voluntary Liquidation.